Ashok0/EnderalVREssentials-Nightly/README.md

 [**Ancestral Spirit Replacer (Variant 2) v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/60?tab=files): Replaces the models Ancestral Spirits with high quality alternatives.

 [**Kolapon's Various Creatures Replacers v1.5v**](https://www.nexusmods.com/enderalspecialedition/mods/64?tab=files): Changes the appearance of some of the creatures so they are unique to Enderal.

-[**Kolapon's Undead Creatures Replacer v1.2u**](https://www.nexusmods.com/enderalspecialedition/mods/64?tab=files): Changes the appearance of some of the creatures so they are unique to Enderal.
-- Delete ESP files to fix crash during "Old Wounds" quest.

 [**Enderal SE - Predators v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/115?tab=files): Replaces the models of Panthers, Leopards and Shadow/Mountain Deerstalker with alternatives.